jundalisay/sp/content/en/research/sarkar/rarh/chapter-01b.md

 ## Sri Lanka,

-Vijaysingha, the son of Singhabahu the king of Singhapur(19) of southern Ráŕh, conquered Lanka [now Sri Lanka].
+Vijaysingha, the son of Singhabahu the king of Sinhapura (19) of southern Ráŕh, conquered Lanka [now Sri Lanka].
 - As a mark of his victory gave it the name Singhal.

 Pandu Basudev was the nephew of the sonless Vijaysingha.
 He ascended the throne of Singhal in c.
 534 BCE and conquered the south-western coast of India.